 DECATUR, Ala.
-(WHNT) – There is the real possibility that Decatur could soon lose one of its hospitals.
-Decatur Morgan West is a psychiatric facility with over a hundred employees and as many as 50 patients at any given time.
+(WHNT) - There is the real possibility that Decatur could soon lose one of its hospitals.
+Decatur Morgan West is a psychiatric facility with over 100 employees and as many as 50 patients at any given time.
 The Alabama Department of Public Health says the hospital will have to make millions of dollars in upgrades in order to renew its license.

 There's no word on when the facility might close but hospital officials say they'll probably know whats going to happen within the next two weeks.
 Decatur General West, as it's known, has been licensed as an acute care hospital for the last 20 years, even though they treat psychiatric patients exclusively.
 But in order to keep that license, state officials say they'll have to add services and facilities like an emergency room, x-ray lab and other facilities that will cost the hospital millions of dollars.